simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 Quite recently attempts were made to adapt the form of a Mongol felt tent to buildings and thus create a national Mongol style.
 On the vast town site of Ulan Bator, across which Mongol horsemen race on their swift steeds, stands a strange building; upon a polygonal foundation rises a huge dome supported by low walls.
 The whole structure reminds one of a gigantic Mongol felt tent.
 The outside of the building is decorated with figures of the eight happy signs.
 It is the national theater of Mongolia and the People’s Club.
 The architect intended to express the idea of a nomad tent in a monumental creation.
 So far as I know, this is the first attempt of the kind.
 During our stay in Urga, the building was still under construction and I did not see the interior arrangements.
 I do not think that the yurta motive is suited for buildings.
 The domed structure is too western in character, and at best looks like a Mohammedan mosque without its wonderfully designed lines.
 The Tibetan architecture is much more monumental and is better adapted to modern requirements.
 It permits the construction of high buildings without infringing upon the character of the style.
 Some attempts along this line have already been made in Urga, and it is to be hoped that the Mongol Government will follow this example in erecting new buildings for its secretariats.

 Unfortunately most of the modern buildings in Urga are of an indifferent European style or like miserable Chinese hovels, which do not at all suit the character of the city.
-The summer palaces of the late Jetsiin tam-pa Hutukhtu, now transformed into a national museum and school, situated some two miles from Urga on the banks of the Tola, are of a mixed style and have no particular interest.
+The summer palaces of the late Jetsün tam-pa Hutukhtu, now transformed into a national museum and school, situated some two miles from Urga on the banks of the Tola, are of a mixed style and have no particular interest.
 The brick walls in Chinese style, in front of the main entrance gates, are riddled with bullets that badly damaged some of the bas-relief --- traces of the severe fighting that took place here in January, 1921.

 The rich private collections of the deceased Hutukhtu consisted of a remarkable assortment of things --- valuable sacred images from Tibet and Peking; a considerable library of religious and secular books in Mongol, Tibetan, Chinese, and Manchu; all sorts of European technical devices and curios, cinemas, photographic cameras and field glasses, telescopes; valuable Chinese porcelain and bronzes; a great number of modern European firearms; stores of cigarettes of an unusual length; stuffed animals; and last but not least a small menagerie of wild animals.
 All these have now been confiscated by the different government departments or sold on the Urga market.